RaghadHAV/voting-app/README.md

-#Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-#Practicing Redux
+# Practicing Redux
-This is quick demstration for using redux for managing the states in react.
+This is quick demonstration for using redux for managing the states in react.

 ## Available Scripts